 Retaining talent.
 If our tech grads and technical workers can’t grok the total size and scope of the job market, they will believe their options are limited here.
 They will believe they need to move away to work on something cutting edge – and that just isn’t true anymore.

 Importing talent.
 If prospective employees don’t see a thriving ecosystem, they won’t uproot their lives and families to move here.
-They need to know that changing jobs doesn’t have to mean moving twice.
+They need to know that if they move here, they won’t have to move again to find a second opportunity.
 For 2-career families, that concern is doubled.

 If we don’t have accurate and impartial visibility into our ecosystem, we risk losing a lot of our home-grown talent and we make it harder for our companies to recruit and scale right here at home.